ajaybe-ops/ajaybe-ops/README.md

 ## 🔥 About Me

-- 🎓 **Education**: BSc Honours in Data Science — where mathematics meets practical problem-solving
+- 🎓 **Education**: A studnet of IIY G working for AI contribution to society — where mathematics meets practical problem-solving
 - 🔬 **Research Interests**: Quantum machine learning, algorithmic optimization, and computational complexity theory
 - 💻 **Engineering Philosophy**: Write code that humans can read, machines can execute, and maintainers can love
 - 🎵 **Creative Side**: Built Resonance to combine my love for music with productivity—proving that focus and creativity can coexist